in , ,

 Okehampton Castle

-Step back in time at these dog-friendly castle ruins, once the largest castle in Devon.
-After the fascinating audio tour, enjoy a peaceful walk with your dog around the lovely riverside picnic area and the nearby woodland trails.
+Explore these dog friendly castle ruins.
+After the audio tour, enjoy a walk with your dog by the riverside picnic area and woodland trails.

 Hartland Abbey

-This beautiful house and gardens close to Bideford welcome dogs in the gardens and grounds.
-Enjoy stunning Hydrangea trails with royal blue flowers, Jurassic plants, and a vegetable garden.
-Don’t miss the huge pieces of cake from the café and a walk to Abbey River beach if it’s a sunny day.
+Near Bideford, this house and gardens welcome dogs.
+Enjoy trails with blue flowers, Jurassic plants, and a vegetable garden.
+Don’t miss the café’s huge cakes or a walk to Abbey River beach on sunny days.

 Tapeley Park and Gardens